-We are privileged to many valued Foster Carers currently providing safe and warm homes for the children in our care.
+We are privileged to have many valued HSC foster carers currently providing safe and nurturing homes for the children and young people in our care.

 WATCH: Richard, one of our Foster Carers, talk about his experience fostering with HSC Northern Ireland Adoption and Foster Care:

 Jean and Ivan